yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 > > >  - For example, you can find `n_cells` (number of cells that gene appears in).
 > >
 > > 2.
 There are `31178 cells` and `35734 genes` in the matrix.
-> > - You can *peek* at your dataset in your {% icon galaxy-history %} history by selecting it to reveal a drop-down window that has this same information in it. {% icon param-file %}
+> > - You can *peek* at your  {% icon param-file %} Anndata Object in your {% icon galaxy-history %} history by selecting it to reveal a drop-down window that has this same information in it.
 > > - The matrix is `31178 x 35734`.
 This is `obs x vars`, or rather, `cells x genes`.
 > >
 > {: .solution}